CURRENCIES : Dollar Slips, Offers Respite To Emerging-market Currencies Including Turkey's Lira | 4-Traders

 The U.S. dollar on Tuesday relinquished the previous session's gains as its main rivals, the euro and the British pound, staged a modest rebound.

+The U.S. currency could be weaker due to profit-taking and repositioning, market participants suggested.
+With supportive economic data and tightening monetary policy baked into the buck , investors are starting to find themselves in a crowded position, they said.

+Don't miss:Stocks are becoming a bigger driver for the dollar: Bank of America

-The euro bought $1.1595, from $1.1555 late Monday, while the British pound was little changed at $1.2948, after worries over a so-called hard Brexit, with no predefined relationship with the European Union in place, dragged sterling to an 11-month low Monday .
+The euro bought $1.1594, from $1.1555 late Monday in New York.
+The British pound on the other hand gave back earlier gains and was last slightly lower at $1.2935, down from $1.2942 Monday, after worries over a so-called hard Brexit, with no predefined relationship with the European Union in place, dragged sterling to an 11-month low Monday .

 Also check out:What China's central bank's latest move means for the yuan